Gingivitis and Periodontitis: Introduction FeedbackA general introduction to Gingivitis and Periodontitis.Source: NHS Choices, 15 Jan 2014

-It is estimated that half the adult population has some degree of gum disease and most people experience it at least once.
+It's estimated to affect more than half of all adults in the UK to some degree and most people experience it at least once.
 It is much less common in children.

-In severe cases of gum disease, a condition called periodontitis can develop.
-It affects the tissues that support teeth and hold them in place.
-In the UK, 10-15% of adults have severe periodontitis, with many more being affected by mild to moderate levels.
+If gingivitis is not treated, a condition called periodontitis can develop.
+This affects the tissues that support teeth and hold them in place.
+In the UK, up to 15% of adults are estimated to have severe periodontitis, with many more affected less severely.

 If periodontitis is not treated, the bone in your jaw can decay and small spaces can open up between the gum and teeth.
 Your teeth can become loose and may eventually fall out.

 Read more about the symptoms of gum disease.

 What causes gum disease?

 Gum disease is caused by a build-up of plaque on the teeth.
 Plaque is a sticky substance that contains bacteria, which forms when you eat and drink.